AaronGonzalezB/Blood_pressure_LR/README.md

-# Blood_pressure_LR
+# Blood pressure Linear Regression
-Linear regression to predict blood pressure by age
+### To predict blood pressure by age

+Describes how to implement a Linear Regression without ML libraries, calculating the cost function with gradient descend method